aieng-lab/gradiend/docs/guides/data-handling.md

 # Data handling (text prediction)

-This guide describes how to provide text data to `TextPredictionTrainer` and which columns your datasets must have.
+This guide describes how to provide text data to [`TextPredictionTrainer`][gradiend.trainer.text.prediction.trainer.TextPredictionTrainer] and which columns your datasets must have.
 It is specific to text prediction.

 ---

 ## Overview: three input paths

-`TextPredictionTrainer` accepts data in three main ways:
+[`TextPredictionTrainer`][gradiend.trainer.text.prediction.trainer.TextPredictionTrainer] accepts data in three main ways:

 | Path | Use when |
 |------|----------|